Rule Guide

 Can You Move Mixed Suits?

 You can stack mixed suits in descending order, but only same-suit sequences can move together as a group.
+That is the rule that changes which runs stay mobile as the board gets crowded.

 Mixed-Suit Rule